static-frame/static-frame/doc/source/api_overview.rst

 For each container, the complete public API is presented below.
 Note that interface endpoints, such as ``iter_element``, are expanded to show all interface sub components, such as ``apply`` and ``map_any``.

-This is an overview; for detailed documentation, start with :ref:`structures`.
+This is an overview for quick reference; for detailed documentation, start with :ref:`structures`.

 .. jinja:: ctx